 Pausing to ask questions like these may seem too basic to help address the avalanche of online misinformation.
 But critical thinking about media has consistently shown positive effects on people’s ability to identify and respond to misinformation.

-You can employ critical thinking to Check The Facts.
-To determine if information is factual, start with the basics:
+You can employ critical thinking to check the facts.
+Start with the basics:

 It is also important to consider: